 So the last time you got drunk what did you do?
 Danced on a table?
 Went ahead and asked her out?
 Or, simply drank and drank till the time you actually passed out?
 Well, we all have our share of drunk moments but we seem to be having some never-ending drunk chart moments too.
 So here’s our second set of drunk charts from around the world.

 Today’s data digest includes some of the most talked-about, and inspiring stories on data visualization from around the web.
 A couple of them are about how to use visuals to tell a story with data.
-Fritz Kahn was a German scientist who lived during the Nazi era, and is known for his captivating illustrations of… Read the rest of this entry »
+Fritz Kahn was a German scientist who lived during the Nazi era, and is known for his captivating illustrations of… Read More »

 In this post we go behind the scenes with Cleartrip, one of the leading online travel companies in India and the Middle East.
 We look at how they use data in the daily functioning of their business, and more specifically at how they handle payment failures.